marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_v.md

 #### Fixing local dependencies

 But then the interesting stuff started.
-Because this application uses local reference in the `package.json` file like this: `    "AddressAPI": "file:./apis/address"`
+Because this application uses local reference in the `package.json` file like this: `"AddressAPI": "file:./apis/address"`

-That's all and well, but I learned now, those names ` AddressAPI` are apparently case-sensetive.
+That's all and well, but I learned now, those names `AddressAPI` are apparently case-sensitive.
 And my casing was all over the place.
 And I know why.

 I got a linting error in the `package.json` file about using upper-case letters.
 I fixed that in some places and … not in others.

-(Sidenote - I figured this out by installing a local dependency with `npm I -S ./api/order`, which can be handy to know).
+(Side note - I figured this out by installing a local dependency with `npm I -S ./api/order`, which can be handy to know).

 Luckily this is not hard, although boring to fix:

 - Go into each of the `package.json` in the `apis`-folder and lower case the `name` property
 - Open `package.json` in the root application
 - Update it to use the same casing, all lowercase
-- Reinstall the `node_modules` using brute force `rm -rf node_modules && npm I `
+- Reinstall the `node_modules` using brute force `rm -rf node_modules && npm I`

 Rerun the tests and we can build our app.
 Great!